walkerps/GreedySession/README.md

 - >Unused attributes can be omitted from the dataset for example :-

      Attributes debug, random, and params are not required because they are empty most of time.
+#Runing the Code

+- > run the file model.py and check your result in Output.txt
+        python model.py > output.txt